Student Disability Services FAQ

 If you have a disability and would like to request an accommodation, you must report your disability directly to Student Disability Services (SDS).
 Accommodation requests cannot be considered until the student has submitted the appropriate documentation to SDS and has engaged in an interactive discussion with the appropriate SDS staff member.
 Please contact SDS at 317-940-9308 or at firstname.lastname@example.org for an individualized, confidential discussion regarding your specific situation.

 Early disclosure of a disability has been found to be a positive indicator for academic success.
 Thus, the disability is best disclosed immediately after acceptance to the University.
 Additionally, early disclosure allows sufficient time to develop modifications if they are found to be needed.

-The Office of Student Disability Services is located in Jordan Hall, room 136.
-Please call 317-940-9308 to schedule an appointment.
+The Student Disability Services office is located in Jordan Hall, Room 136.
+To schedule an appointment, please call 317-940-9308 or email email@example.com.

 The University facilitates assistance for individuals with a variety of disabilities, including, but not limited to students with: